Candle Wax Down Sink: A Guide from A R Engh.

 Unfortunately, once the wax is in the drain, it’s very difficult to remove.

 You can try to plunge your sink in the attempt to get small pieces of wax to dislodge, but more than likely that will be unsuccessful.
+Using cold water in conjunction with a drain snake might help address more stubborn clogs after initial attempts fail.
 Even harsh drain cleaners won’t remove the wax.
-And trying to dissipate the clog with boiling water is not recommended either; this only pushes the wax deeper in the drain where it will harden again.
+Even harsh drain cleaners won’t remove the wax, and common household chemicals like acetone or isopropyl alcohol, which can dissolve candle wax, are often ineffective in this context.
+And trying to dissipate the clog by pouring boiling water is not recommended either; this only pushes the wax deeper in the drain where it will harden again.

 The only way to truly remove wax from inside a drain is to use a drain snake equipped with cutting blades that match the diameter of your drain.
+Disassembling the P-trap and cleaning both the trap and the connected pipe is often necessary to effectively eliminate wax build-up.
 This tool may be difficult to find, thus you’ll likely need to call a plumber if hot wax is causing your drain to clog.

 Our best advice is simple: never pour hot wax down your drain.
+If you do, use a large pot to catch excess water when removing the P-trap to avoid further mess.
 But if you do, please give our team of master plumbers a call.
 We’ll be happy to help point you in the right direction and get your drain functioning correctly.

 Previous